Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Calculating Residual Value

 When it comes to calculating the residual value of a leased vehicle, two key factors come into play: the depreciation rate and the lease-end market value.
-Let’s break down each of these elements to understand how they contribute to determining the residual value of a lease.
+Let’s break down each of these elements to understand how they contribute to determining the of a lease.

 Depreciation Rate